ayamir/ayamir/README.md

 Always hungry for programming and new technology.

-Interesed in Multimedia, VR and C++.
+Interesed in Multimedia and C++.

-Currently working on WebRTC and Video Encoding.
+Currently working on WebRTC and VR.

 ## How to reach me?